 This securitisation was carried out in 2010 and consisted in the transfer to Vehicle Casaforte Srl of a pool of receivables arising from a mortgage loan granted to the consortium company, Perimetro Gestione Proprietà Immobiliari.
 The underlying receivables were fully derecognised from the Bank's balance sheet, since the associated risks and rewards were - both formally and substantially - transferred to the vehicle.
 As at 31 December 2018 the residual debt amounts to EUR 1,221.8 mln.
 In December 2013 the Bank announced the completed buyback in full of the PGPI 2010 equity financial instruments and related Class Z Notes for a value of approximately EUR 70 mln.
 As a result of these purchases, the Bank acquired control of the Company, which was subsequently consolidated in the Financial Statements.
 Under the "2017-2021 Restructuring Plan", approved by the Board of Directors of BMPS on 26 June 2017 and by the European Commission on 4 July 2017, and the commitments undertaken with respect to the Directorate General for Competition of the European Commission, a second phase of restructuring of the "Chianti Classico" transaction was launched in 2018, envisaging the merger of "Perimetro Gestione Proprietà Immobiliari" and advance unwinding of the securitisation.
 To proceed with such activities, on 29 October 2018, Banca MPS launched a public tender offer for securities that were still placed with third-party investors at the time.
-Upon conclusion of the public tender offer in November 2018, Banca MPS became owner of 97.59% of the Class A notes and 99.81% of the Class B completed a transfer through securitisation of a portfolio of bad loans along with other Group companies.
+Upon conclusion of the public tender offer in November 2018, Banca MPS became owner of 97.59% of the Class A notes and 99.81% of the Class B notes.